Dont-Get-Lost-in-Froghill-Penang

 Worst of the wet red clay around the tin mining site.

-It looked like it was about to rain though.
-We had no umbrella with us – debated about it for a bit and pressed on.
+Before long, it looked like it was about to rain.
+Since we had no umbrella with us, we debated about it for a bit but decided to press on.
 Our hopes increased the closer we got to the hill.

 The start of the hill is loose red clay which gives way to rock as you go higher.
 It’s a short but steep climb (~5 minutes or less depending on your fitness) to the top.